 Beside that, writing a dream is a technique of communicating with yourself.
 Things that you can explain to yourself in one word could take whole paragraphs to anybody else.
 You don’t have time to write paragraphs.
 And you shouldn’t think how to formulate things for anybody else.
 Once you’ve done writing for yourself in the notebook, you can easily copy that text (rewrite and edit it as needed) for the rest of the world.

-patience – As any other skill, this one takes a bit of time to develop.
+patience – As any other skill, remembering dreams takes a bit of time to develop.
 Just be persistent and patient.
 If you remember just an instant of the dream, write it down.
-If you don't remember anything, take your time and let your mind roam freely in the state of half awakeness.
-Don't force yourself, just be there.
-Show that you are there for your dreams and they will start coming.
-Soon enough, you'll have trouble how to write it all down.
-Even the hard-core "non-dreamers" take less than two weeks to start remembering.
+If you don’t remember anything, take your time and let your mind roam freely in the state of half awakeness.
+Don’t force yourself, just be there.
+Be there for your dreams and they will start coming.
+Soon enough, you’ll have trouble how to write it all down.
+Even the hard-core “non-dreamers” take less than two weeks to start remembering.

 Most important: don’t force anything.
 Relax.
 Let the things flow inside your head, leave yourself and your thoughts aside to just write things down as they go.
 This is kind of passive writing.
 Trick is to keep your mind as close to inactive (inactive is completely wrong word here, but hopefully will give you a picture), sleeping state as possible.
 This is a skill that’s easy to achieve.
 Maybe you’ll have a bit of trouble in the beginning but just relax and in a week you’ll know it’s a fairly easy thing to do.
 Dreams are very fragile stuff.
 Once your brain gets in the active, daily mode you’ve broke them.

 Write as the dream unwinds in your memory.
-Don't think about handwriting or how the page looks.
+Don’t think about handwriting or how the page looks.
 This is not a place to be tidy and well organized.
-If you feel like having it all pretty, take some time during the day to put the edited stuff in the other (I'll repeat: other!) notebook or to type it in the computer file.
-Right now you're taking notes.
-It doesn't need to be understandable or readable for anybody except you.
-If you can decypher what's written, then it's good.
-Don't waste your time and relaxed concentration trying to explain too much or to be formal.
+If you really want to have it all pretty, take some time during the day to put the edited stuff in the other (I repeat: other!) notebook or to type it in the computer file.
+Right now you’re taking notes.
+It doesn’t need to be understandable or readable for anybody except you.
+If you can decypher what’s written, then it’s good.
+Don’t waste your time and relaxed concentration trying to explain too much or to be formal.
 You are writing for yourself.

 Chances are that, with a bit of practice, you’ll have hard time to write as fast as the dream comes back to you.
 Use abbreviations.